GoHypernet/hypernet-protocol/packages/contracts/contracts/identity/README.md

 Lastly, the Hypernet NFR implements a native mechanism for registration by sending an EIP20-compatible token to the registry.
 By default, this feature is disabled, but the `REGISTRAR_ROLE` can set `registrationToken` to an address of an EIP20-compatible token which will enable the feature.
 The default registration fee is `1e18` (1 token assuming 18 decimal places) which can also be updated by the `REGISTRAR_ROLE`.
-In order to use this feature, a participant must `approve` the NFR to spend `registrationFee` amount of `registrationToken` from their account.
+Utilization of this feature requires that a participant must `approve` the NFR to spend `registrationFee` amount of `registrationToken` from their account.
 The NFR will record the registration token address used and fee amount and associate this staking fee with the NFI `tokenId`.
 Upon burning of the NFI, any non-zero registration fee associated with the burned `tokenId` will be transfered to the account who burned the token, *not* the owner of the token at the time of burning.